Verses pascales de tres Maries: Manuscript

-The Verses pascales are contained in a codex in the Episcopal Museum of Vic originally copied probably in the Vic scriptorium between the eleventh and thirteenth centuries.
-They were copied on two blank pages in or around the 1160s, but contain errors which point to a much earlier date of original composition, probably closer to c.
+The Verses pascales are contained in a codex in the Episcopal Museum of Vic originally copied probably in the Vic scriptorium between the 11th and 13th centuries.
+They were copied on two blank pages in or around the 1160s, but contain errors which point to a much earlier date of original composition; probably closer to c.
 1130.
 The melody for all but lines 43–84 is preserved in the manuscript in Aquitainian notation on single-line staves.
 The music has been fully studied by Eva Castro Caridad in Tropos y troparios hispánicos (Santiago de Compostela, 1991).

 Influence

 The Verses pascales are followed in the manuscript by another short drama, the Versus de pelegrino, composed by the same person from Vic and also concentrating on Mary Magdalene.

 Lines 32–66 form five strophes, each line of the first ending in a, each of the second in e, of the third in i, the fourth in o, and the fifth in u.
 This strophic, alphabetic vowel-based rhyme scheme is entirely unique in medieval literature.
 Dronke calls it a "virtuous invention".
 It found its way to Austria by the end of the century and was used by Walther von der Vogelweide for a German lament of the passing of summer, Diu welt was gelf, rôt unde blâ.

 Der Marner, a disciple of Walther, repeated the theme and the rhyme in the Latin Iam dudum estivalia, where winter represents the cooling of love.
 This latter poem is preserved among the Carmina Burana and explains the path by which the theme of Mary and the Merchant could make its way to the Tyrol and the Ludus de passione (passion play) of the Carmina Burana.